suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 Alternatively, you can use the message ID of the suggestion message to manage a suggestion, especially if you're using the bot on mobile.
 Click [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to check out a tutorial on how to find a message ID.

 ## DM Responses
 DM responses are sent to the suggestion submitter based on various actions.
 DM responses may be toggled by running `config dmResponses <true/false>`.
-This means DMs to the suggestion sumbitter will or won't not be sent via these actions based on how you configure the bot for your server:
+This means DMs to the suggestion sumbitter will or won't be sent via these actions based on how you configure the bot for your server:

 - suggestion submitted
 - suggestion approved